rananorouzi/weather/README.md

 ### How to test

-Tests are defined test.js file. these tests are for following functions:
+Tests are defined test.js file. these tests are for the following functions:
 - httpGetAsync
 - formatParams
 - formatDateToMonthDay

-other functions manipulate HTML base of result of these functions.
+other functions manipulate HTML based on the result of these functions.

 you can run the test by opening test.html on the browser.
-Result prints in Console log. sample result is in a picture below:
+The result prints in the Console log.
+A sample result is in the picture below:

 ![test result sample](public_html/test_sample.png "Test Result Sample").